 Brisbane School of Iberian Swordsmanship has strong ties to the School of Historical Defense Arts Group and is a part of the wider Australian Historical European martial arts community.
 We are also a member group of the Australasian Living History Federation.

 - To study and teach historical Iberian systems of fencing, including la verdadera destreza and la esgrima vulgar/común.

-- To offer instruction and bouting in both scholar’s privilege and masked combat modes.
+- To offer instruction and bouting in both scholar’s privilege and light sparring/competitive modes.

 - To focus on teaching single combat/duelling, not multiple/melee combat.

 In all our activities we value:

 - Martial effectiveness

 Our techniques are taken from fencing manuals written in the Renaissance period by master swordsmen, such as Jerónimo Sánchez de Carranza’s The Philosophy of Arms and of Its Art and the Christian Offence and Defence (written in 1569 and published in 1582).